dfornis/dfornis/content/post/2022-04-05-data-visualizations-of-2021/index.en.md

 All visualizations were made in R with ggplot2.

 ## Climate adaption
+The first set of visualizations were made from a large panel dataset on the climate adaption activities of international organizations, developed for a [PHD thesis](http://su.diva-portal.org/smash/record.jsf?pid=diva2%3A1582782&dswid=343) by Ece Kural.
+A lesson I drew from this was to include less text in the subtitle.

 ![](CCA_line.png)

 This simple line graph of aggregated values by region was complemented by a facet of all organizations, maintaining some overview and comparability while displaying a lot of data in one visualization.